Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Mathematical formulation and numerical setup

 where $u_r(r)$ describes the radial profile of the twisting motion in terms of the radius $r^2 = x^2 + y^2$,

 where $r_d$ controls the radial extent of the driver, $u_{r0}$ is a normalising factor, and $u_t(t)$ describes the imposed acceleration of the twisting motion,

 where the parameter $t_r$ controls the time taken to reach the final driver velocity $u_0$.
-The functions $u_r(r)$ and $u_t(t)$ are plotted in figure~\ref{fig:kink_driver}.
+The functions $u_r(r)$ and $u_t(t)$ are plotted in Figure~\ref{fig:kink_driver}.
 At the lower boundary, the flow is in the opposite direction.
 This form of driver allows the system to be accelerated slowly enough that the production of disruptive shocks and fast waves is minimal.
-It is unavoidable that some waves are produced during the boundary acceleration, however these usefully provide \rs{one}{a} source of noise which eventually forms a perturbation. \rs{}{ The driver} velocity is set to $u_0 = 0.15$, the normalising factor is $u_{r0} = 2.08$, and setting $r_d = 5$ corresponds to a driver constrained to $r<1$ and with a peak velocity at $r\approx 0.38$.
+It is unavoidable that some waves are produced during the boundary acceleration, however these usefully provide a source of noise which eventually forms a perturbation.

+The driver velocity is set to $u_0 = 0.15$, the normalising factor is $u_{r0} = 2.08$, and setting $r_d = 5$ corresponds to a driver constrained to $r<1$ and with a peak velocity at $r\approx 0.38$.
 The ramping time is set to $t_r = 2$, resulting in an acceleration from $0$ to $u_0$ over approximately $5$ Alfv\'en times.
 These driver parameters correspond to a peak rotational period of $T_R = 15.92$, the length of time taken for one full turn to be injected by a single driver.
 Both drivers result in twist being added at a rate of $2\pi$ every $7.96$ Alfv\'en times.
-The twist profile across the entire flux tube develops in such a way that by $t\approx 20$, it is qualitatively similar to those studied in~\citep{quinnEffectAnisotropicViscosity2020,hoodCoronalHeatingMagnetic2009,barefordShockHeatingNumerical2015} however the length of the flux tubes differs significantly.
-This configuration produces a $z$-directed tube of increasingly twisted magnetic field that eventually becomes unstable to both the \rs{fluting}{flute} instability and the helical kink instability.
+The twist profile across the entire flux tube develops in such a way that by $t\approx 20$, it is qualitatively similar to those studied by~\revcite{\citet{quinnEffectAnisotropicViscosity2020,hoodCoronalHeatingMagnetic2009}}, and \revcite{\citet{barefordShockHeatingNumerical2015}}, however the length of the flux tubes differs significantly.
+This configuration produces a $z$-directed tube of increasingly twisted magnetic field that eventually becomes unstable to both the flute instability and the helical kink instability.

-\rs{}{The problem formulated above is solved numerically using the staggered-grid, Lagrangian–Eulerian remap code for 3D MHD simulations Lare3D of \cite{arberStaggeredGridLagrangian2001} where a new module for anisotropic viscosity has been included as detailed in \citep{quinnKelvinHelmholtzInstabilityCollapse2021}.} The resolution used in the current work is $512$ grid points per dimension, comparable to the highest resolution kink instability studies of~\cite{hoodCoronalHeatingMagnetic2009} or medium resolution studies of~\cite{barefordShockHeatingNumerical2015}.
+The problem formulated above is solved numerically using the staggered-grid, Lagrangian–Eulerian remap code for 3D MHD simulations Lare3D of~\cite{arberStaggeredGridLagrangian2001} where a new module for anisotropic viscosity has been included as detailed by~\revcite{\citet{quinnKelvinHelmholtzInstabilityCollapse2021}}.
+The resolution used in the current work is $512$ grid points per dimension, comparable to the highest resolution kink instability studies of~\cite{hoodCoronalHeatingMagnetic2009} or medium resolution studies of~\cite{barefordShockHeatingNumerical2015}.